jabberjabberjabber/LLavaImageTagger/README.md

    brew install exiftool
    ```

-4. Download [KoboldCPP.exe](https://github.com/LostRuins/koboldcpp/releases) and place it in the LLMImageIndexer folder.
+4. Download [KoboldCPP for macOS](https://github.com/LostRuins/koboldcpp/releases) and place it in the LLMImageIndexer folder.

 5. Open a terminal in the LLMImageIndexer folder and run:
    ```